Research in the Speech Perception Laboratory focuses on the perceptual

 the National Institute of Deafness and Other Communication Disorders

-(R21 DC010027) as well as several grants from the Hutton Honors College
+(R21 DC010027) as well as numerous grants from the Hutton Honors College

 at Indiana University.